alanb128/ultimate-noise-box/README.md

 ### Parts list

 At a minimum, you need a Pi and the audio bonnet specified below.
-If you don't use the buttons, rotary encoder, or display, you can control the Noise Box from its built-in web page by browsing to its IP address.
+If you don't use the buttons, rotary encoder, or display, you can control the Noise Box from its built-in web page by browsing to the device's IP address or enabling the Public URL feature.

 - Raspberry Pi 3, 4, or Zero 2W
 - [Adafruit I2S Audio Bonnet](https://www.adafruit.com/product/4037)